Maplewood, Portland, Oregon: Location

 Maplewood is on Portland's western border with Garden Home and on Multnomah County's western border with Washington County.
 (Small portions of the neighborhood, and thus the city of Portland, extend into Washington County.)
 The neighborhood is defined as the area west of SW 45th Avenue to the city limit (at approximately SW 66th Avenue), between SW Vermont Street (the northern edge) and SW Multnomah Boulevard (the southern edge).
 There are many knolls and rolling hills in the neighborhood.
 Two tributaries of the Tualatin River and Fanno Creek traverse the area: Woods Creek and Vermont Creek.
 There are extensive green spaces.
 The street grid does not conform to that of Portland due to the topography.
 Some streets conform to the grid but dead end.
 Namesake Maplewood Road curves from the intersection with SW 45th Avenue and SW Multnomah Boulevard until it becomes SW 52nd Avenue near Maplewood Elementary School.
 The Ashcreek neighborhood borders to the south, Hayhurst to the north, Multnomah to the east, and Garden Home–Whitford CDP in unincorporated Washington County to the west.

 Business

 Maplewood is almost exclusively a residential neighborhood with most commercial businesses along its outer edge; however, it includes several small businesses like within its borders.

 Neighborhood attractions

 Well-hidden April Hill park contains a play structure, a soccer field, and a few trails leading to Woods Creek.
 Across 45th Ave from the neighborhood on its Northern corner is Gabriel Park and the Southwest Community Center.
 Just outside the neighborhood's Western edge is the Garden Home Recreation Center.

 Worship

 The only church in the center of the neighborhood is West Hills Friends Church (a Quaker church, Oregon Meeting).
-There are several churches on the outskirts of Maplewood: St. Luke Lutheran Church (ELCA) and St. John Fisher Catholic Church near Vermont or 45th Avenue, and Multnomah Presbyterian Churchare on 45th Avenue.
+There are several churches on the outskirts of Maplewood: St. Luke Lutheran Church (ELCA) and St. John Fisher Catholic Church near Vermont or 45th Avenue, and Multnomah Presbyterian Church on 45th Avenue.